TahaShan16/Demo/README.md

 # Demo
 This is the first github i am creating
 <br>
-Author - Hi btw this is taha shan
+Author - Hi btw this is taha shan(Man)